 A number of donor-related and procedural variables are known to affect the quality of the donor heart.
 These include donor age, the presence of cardiovascular risk factors (e.g. hypertension, smoking), known heart disease in the donor prior to death, or injury to the heart after death.
 The risk of death after heart transplantation increases progressively with donor age greater than 30 years.
 A donor age of 50 years is associated with a 30% increase in the relative risk of death at one-year post-transplantation compared with a donor age of 30 years (an increase in the absolute risk of death at one year post-transplant from 15% to 19%).
-The relative risk of death at one-year post-transplant rises to 50% for a donor age of 60 versus 30 years (absolute risk of 23% versus 15%).
+The relative risk of death at one-year post-transplant from 15% to 19%).
+The relative risk of 23% versus 15%).